microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-03.md

 ### Step 7: Use Dapr publish / subscribe with the Dapr SDK for .NET

 In this step, you'll simplify pub/sub messaging with the Dapr SDK for .NET.
-First you'll update the publisher that sends messages, the TrafficControlService.
+First you'll update the publisher that sends messages, the `TrafficControlService`.

 1. Open the terminal window in VS Code and make sure the current folder is `Resources/TrafficControlService`.